Devin Dreeshen's happy talk about workplace safety undermines the battle against COVID-19

 Yesterday, CUPE Alberta tweeted that "in the last few days, five employees of Seasons Retirement Communities in High River have tested positive for #COVID19.
 Three of them are married to meat packing employees.
 No residents infected yet."

-A similar phenomenon seems to be unfolding in Brooks in southeastern Alberta, the site of a large meatpacking plant owned by Brazil-based JBS SA, the world's largest meat-processing corporation, which has been accused in other jurisdictions of having a "work while sick culture."
+A similar phenomenon seems to be unfolding in Brooks in southeastern Alberta, the site of a large meat-packing plant owned by Brazil-based JBS SA, the world's largest meat-processing corporation, which has been accused in other jurisdictions of having a "work while sick culture."

-Historically, Alberta agriculture ministers are extremely sensitive to the wishes of the meatpacking industry, so it's probably too much to hope that Dreeshen will stop saying things that encourage the spread of COVID-19 in communities where there are slaughterhouse operations, and thence to the rest of the province.
+Historically, Alberta agriculture ministers are extremely sensitive to the wishes of the meat-packing industry, so it's probably too much to hope that Dreeshen will stop saying things that encourage the spread of COVID-19 in communities where there are slaughterhouse operations, and thence to the rest of the province.

 Nor is the UCP very likely to listen to the concerns of working people or their unions when the industry wants them to look the other way, although the government says it has a safety plan.